onqtam/headjack/docs/why/100_1k_10k_words.md

 This is going to provoke you.
 Feel free to stop reading the moment you see some actual inconsistency or something very illogical, but unless you encounter such a thing, keep reading.
 We will deliver on every single one of these titles - no exception.
 By the time you're done with the book you'll agree with all of them too.

+We defend very few of the arguments we make - instead we count on the intuition of the reader to see that they are mostly right.
+And in the case of disagreement - the hope is that there is enough enticing material for readers to stick around, and to then help resolve some of the issues of the text in the system we shall build.

 # The First Book With Multiple Titles

 Because why not.
 Seriously!